brunitto/hello-django/README.md

     git tag 1.0.0
     git push origin 1.0.0

-Create a new release in GitHub, selecting the tag and the `development` branch.
+Create a new release in GitHub, selecting the tag, to trigger the CD workflow!

 **Note: the tag name will be used as container image tag.**